cyphunk/jstor_archive/README.md

-help archive JSTOR content.
+Found it dificult to find scripts that help archive JSTOR content.
 This is surprising considering their sordid history in relation to Aarron Swartz.

 These scripts do not download PDF content of privileged JSTOR users.
 For